hexparrot/mineos-node/docs/secure/iptables_hardened.md

 # grep 'in.dropped' /var/log/messages        #shorthand to see unused port traffic
 ```

-## DOING SOMETHING WITH FOREIGN CONNECTIONS
+## Doing Something with Foreign Connections

 From above, remember `tcp.in.foreign` signifies any packets received on a listening port, but not from an accepted subnet.
 Or put another way: "actors that now know of a listening service."
 While simply having their packets pass through the firewall does not give them any access, we also have an option for more deliberate handling of their traffic.
 As an example, these packets can be rerouted, to an external or locally hosted docker of [opencanary](https://github.com/thinkst/opencanary).